Drawing Pretty Pictures in Troubled Times

 HOBOKEN, ELECTION DAY, 2024.
 Last month, agitated by things small and big, I stuffed a ballpoint pen and box of colored pencils in my backpack and headed down to the Hoboken waterfront.
 The scene above caught my eye, so I drew it.
 My troubles vanished as I focused on contours and colors.

 I started drawing in August 2023.
-I was sitting on the deck of a cottage by the sea, coming down from a trip.
-I opened my journal, intending to jot down profundities.
-When none came, I used my pen to draw the picket railing enclosing the deck.
+I was sitting on the deck of a cottage by the sea, blank-paged journal in my lap, pen in hand, intending to jot down profundities.
+None came.
+So I used the pen to draw the picket railing enclosing the deck.

 Whence that whim?
 I’m not sure.
 I like doodling in meetings—mazes, spirals, abstract shapes—but I’ve never rendered anything real before.
-That railing resembled a railing when I was done, so I kept drawing.
+That railing resembled a railing, sort of, when I was done, so I kept drawing.
 A chair, table, my feet.
 At first, I drew only with a ballpoint pen.
 I added color after a friend gave me a set of Prismacolor pencils.

 As a science journalist, I often opine on matters on which I lack expertise.
 Multiverse theories, psychopharmacology, cancer care, artificial intelligence.
 I recently wrote a book on quantum mechanics after studying it for only 18 months!
 So naturally I feel qualified after a year of sketching to pontificate on “art.”
 A few thoughts: